szarroug3/recipes/recipes/meals/coconut_lime_rice.md

 - salt

 ### Instructions:
-1. Cook rice according to package directions in coconut milk and water.
+1. Cook rice according to package ### Instructions: in coconut milk and water.
 2. After removing from heat, stir in cilanto, squeeze lime and add salt to taste.